 Sexual harassment is considered an intentional tort in Georgia.
 It has long been the law that a person who has been assaulted or raped can bring suit against the wrongdoer and ask a jury to award general and punitive damages.
 Georgia recognizes a common law action for sexual harassment — which can either be an assault or classified as intentional infliction of emotional distress.
-Atlanta sexual harassment attorneys at McAleer Law have been very successful in defending the rights of sexual harassment victims.
+The Atlanta sexual harassment attorneys at McAleer Law have been very successful in defending the rights of sexual harassment victims.

 To form the basis of a strong complaint for sexual harassment, these advances must be unwanted.
 If the plaintiff never objects to such conduct and even occasionally participates in such exchanges, this will give rise to a defense of consent.
 Speak to a sexual harassment lawyer in Georgia to find out if you have a strong sexual harassment claim under State or Federal laws.

 An employer can be held responsible for an employee's behavior in such cases if the employer ratifies the behavior or if the employer is found to be negligent in allowing such conduct to take place.
-If it can be shown that an employer, in the exercise of ordinary care, should have known of an employee's reputation for making unwanted advances which amount to sexual harassment and it was also foreseeable that the employee would sexually harass a fellow employee but was allowed to continue working with the employer, the employer can be held responsible for the plaintiff's damages.
+If it can be shown that an employer, in the exercise of ordinary care, should have known of an employee's reputation for making unwanted advances which amount to sexual harassment — and it was also foreseeable that the employee would sexually harass a fellow employee but was allowed to continue working with the employer — the employer can be held responsible for the plaintiff's damages.

 Georgia superior courts can hear state law claims for sexual harassment and may also hear federal law claims as well.
 Federal law does not override state law claims for sexual harassment.
-If you are the victim of sexual harassment you should speak to an attorney now to put an end to such malicious behavior.
+If you are the victim of sexual harassment, you should speak to an attorney now to put an end to such malicious behavior.

-Call McAleer Law at 404-622-5337 for a free assessment of your Atlanta Sexual Harassment Claim.
+Call McAleer Law at 404-622-5337 for a free assessment of your Atlanta sexual harassment claim.